losodamus/losodamus/README.md

 My background is software engineering and I've been in the coding space for a while.
 I started out as a server-side developer (C++, Java, C#, SQL, PHP), then picked up client-side development (HTML, CSS, JavaScript, VBScript, TypeScript, ASP).
 As I transitioned to more admin roles, I've grown particularly fond of PowerShell.

 Now, I'm adding low-code to my toolset as Microsoft's Power Platform promotes more citizen development.
 But low-code still gives me an opportunity to code with Power Fx.
-Even so, I still enjoy my high-code (traditional programming), so while I explore Power Fx, I'm still working Blazor and Xamarin, and looking forward to .NET MAUI.
+Even so, I still enjoy my high-code (traditional programming), so while I explore Power Fx, I'm still working Xamarin, Blazor, and .NET MAUI.

 >
 > ### Connect w/ me...